 - Salwa Hoque, Doctoral Student in Media, Culture, and Communication —

-Prototyping as Ethnographic Method: Bridging Digital Humanities and Anthropology
+Prototyping as Ethnography: Bridging Digital Humanities and Anthropology

 - Avra Janz, Doctoral Student in Sociology —